Pylons/pylons/pylons/docs/en/wsgi_support.rst

     from paste.deploy import loadapp
     wsgi_app = loadapp('config:/path/to/config.ini')

 You can then serve the file using a WSGI server.
-Here is an example using the WSGI Reference Implementation to be included with Python 2.5:
+Here is an example using the WSGI Reference Implementation included with Python 2.5:

 .. code-block:: python